 Leadership Refresher Training

-All members of the Senior Leadership Team have attended Safeguarding Refresher training (November 2019, January 2020 and February 2020).
+All members of the Senior Leadership Team have attended Safeguarding Refresher training (November 4th 2020).
 All are fully compliant with the statutory requirements.

 Local Authority Safeguarding Audit 2020

 An audit was carried out in partnership with the Leadership Team in July 2020.
 The Leadership Team were asked challenging questions relating to all aspects of safeguarding both in and outside of school.
 The audit and outcomes can be found in this comprehensive document.

 Safeguarding – Pupil Voice

 We regularly conduct surveys with our pupils about safeguarding issues.
 Our most recent survey in December 2019 found that 92% of pupils felt safe and 92.5% felt happy at St. Michael’s.
 An analysis of the survey results can be found on the link below.
 More information on the surveys we conduct at school can be found under the ‘Surveys’ tab.

 Safeguarding and Security Communication To Parents